 People

 Amanda Droghini received a M.Sc. in Ecology from the University of Alberta and a B.Sc. in Environmental Biology from McGill University.
 Her thesis, Snowfall, travel speed, and seismic lines: The effects of snow conditions on wolf movement paths in boreal Alberta, resulted in publications in the Canadian Journal of Zoology and PLoS ONE.
-Her research interests include northern ecosystems, small mammal conservation, and movement ecology.
-She has expertise in R, Python, GIS, data management, and scientific writing.
+She has expertise in R, Python, GIS, and SQL, as well as several years’ experience working as a wildlife ecologist in Alaska.
+Her main interest is in developing efficient and elegant workflows to convert datasets into clean, standardized formats that can easily be used by ACCS staff.

 Timm Nawrocki, M.S.